poke1024/vectorian/README.md

 https://github.com/src-d/wmd-relax
 https://github.com/src-d/wmd-relax/blob/master/emd_relaxed.h

+Close reading vs high level view: Vectorian is a good tool, as you can dive into specific search results very easily and fast.

 A plethora of methods available to the researcher, but it can be cumbersome to try out these methods on an actual corpus of texts.